codexns/bz2-build/readme.md

-# Python cryptography Build
+# Python bz2 Build

-A project for building the following packages:
+A project for building the `_bz2` Python package for:

- - cryptography
- - pyopenssl

-along with:

- - OpenSSL

-for the operating systems:

  - Windows x86
  - Windows x64